 What kids can do in Danube Delta is easy to find out, if you let them interact with domesticated animals, observe the village life and run around on sand-filled streets.
 Certainly, Romanian families often try Danube Delta with kids, and they have been writing great stories about their fabulous encounters.

 As far as we know, fishing enthusiasts will be able to try their skills within the permitted areas.
 Acquiring a Danube Delta entrance pass is required for everyone.
-Fish foodies will enjoy watching all sorts of preparation methods popular to the local cuisine.
+Fish foodies will enjoy watching all sorts of preparation methods popular with the local cuisine.
 Cooking fish borscht and organizing fish soup contests is one of the local fishermen’s favorite activities.
 While fish is a healthy food for kids, witnessing the process of transforming nature into nurture, could benefit them even more.

-Off-beat and Little Known Attractions for Kids in Danube Delta
+Little Known Attractions for Kids in Danube Delta

 One other attraction is a Danube Delta local holiday celebrated on May 6th in Sfântul Gheorghe village.
 The other one is The Little Ethnographer Prize Gala.
 The first is a celebration of Saint George in which the locals compete in horse and boat races and sailing games.
 And the later is a folk singing and dancing contest for children, held every year in May or June.
 Usually, this gala is held at The Ethnography and Popular Art Museum in Tulcea.
 Above all, it is an opportunity for children of different ethnic backgrounds from Dobrogea (Romanian for Dobruja) to show off their traditional folk dances.
 Your children could enjoy meeting Romanian children.